ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - segments not known by the index, but when the index is either missing, older than the file, or marked as needing checking, are marked for reindexing instead of deletion [unaligned]
+- format-specific consistency checks on the content of each file must pass [corrupted]
 - if the index has been deleted, accessing the dataset recreates it empty, and creates a `needs-check-do-not-pack` file in the root of the dataset.